Find Nursing Colleges

 Types of Degrees Surgical Nursing Majors Are Getting

-The following table lists how many perioperative/operating room and surgical nurse/nursing graduations there were for each degree level during the last year for which data was available.
+The following table lists how many perioperative/operating room and surgical nurse/nursing graduations there were in 2021-2022 for each degree level.

 Education Level Number of Grads